 Importing from Pakistan into the UK: Duty Rates and DCTS Benefits

 Pakistan is one of the UK's most significant import partners in South Asia, particularly for textiles, clothing, sporting goods, surgical instruments, and leather products.
-For UK importers, Pakistan's position in the UK's Developing Countries Trading Scheme (DCTS) is one of the more important things to understand before placing orders — it can meaningfully reduce the duty cost on qualifying goods compared to the standard UK Global Tariff rate.
+For UK importers, Pakistan's position in the UK's Developing Countries Trading Scheme (DCTS) is the single most important thing to understand before placing orders — it usually eliminates the duty cost on qualifying goods altogether.

 Pakistan's Position in the DCTS